jmohler1970/DB_Compression/README.md

 - User_agent: I want to know what kind of a browswer or requestor is being used

+## Goals for this video

+1. I want to give an example of where normalizing data makes it impossible to manage
+2. I want to explain on SQL Server data compression works
+3. I want to argue that using SQL data compression will achieve most of the goals that data normalization tries to achieve
+4. I want to show how to create a compressed indexed view
+5. I want to talk about how that is useful.

 # Working the problem

 ## Approach A

 The first easy approach is just save the data along with a Identity to be the primary key.
 I am concerned how wide these columns are.
-I don't think this is going to be space efficient.
+I don't think this is going to be space efficient. `User_Agent` alone is very large.

 ## Approach B